matheusfrancisco/playground.programming/README.md

 # Playground Algorithms

-is it a playground to run my algorithms in multiple programming languages
+This is a playground to play with competitive programming and algorithms and use it to learn you favorite language.

+To add a solutions for a problem you need it must be passing in its website

+### TODO
+- [ ] Add zig dockerfile
+- [ ] migrate sh to clojure babashka
+- [ ] Create a website to show the solutions solved and solutions not solved

 Usually the code here already pass in all test case at: